 taiwannews.com.tw – May 21

-Ukrainian President Volodymyr Zelenskyy huddled with some of his biggest backers as the Group of Seven summit closed in Hiroshima on Sunday, building momentum for his country’s war effort even as Russia claimed a symbolic victory on the battlefield.
+Ukrainian President Volodymyr Zelenskyy huddled with a few of his largest backers because the Group of Seven summit closed in Hiroshima on Sunday, constructing momentum for his nation’s conflict effort whilst Russia claimed a symbolic victory on the battlefield.

 NHK – May 21

-Leaders of the Group of Seven nations have issued a communique stressing their commitment to reinforcing free and open international order based on the rule of law, continued support for Ukraine, and work towards a world free of nuclear weapons.
+Leaders of the Group of Seven nations have issued a communique stressing their dedication to reinforcing free and open worldwide order based mostly on the rule of legislation, continued assist for Ukraine, and work in the direction of a world freed from nuclear weapons.

-G-7 leaders visit World Heritage shrine, dine at traditional inn
+G-7 leaders go to World Heritage shrine, dine at conventional inn

 Kyodo – May 20

-The leaders of the Group of Seven industrialized nations visited a small island in Hiroshima Bay containing a world heritage shrine and sat down to a working dinner at a traditional hot-spring inn there at the end of the first day of their summit Friday.
+The leaders of the Group of Seven industrialized nations visited a small island in Hiroshima Bay containing a world heritage shrine and sat all the way down to a working dinner at a conventional hot-spring inn there on the finish of the primary day of their summit Friday.

 Politics Page: 1 | 2 | 3 | 4 | 5 | 6 | 7